Home > HVAC > Humid Air Conditioning: Why It Struggles & What to Do

 You know that sticky, heavy feeling in the air on a humid Winston-Salem day?
 You shouldn’t feel that inside.
 If your house feels clammy or stuffy even when the thermostat is set to a cool temperature, your air conditioner is losing the battle against humidity.
 Your AC’s job is to remove moisture as it cools, but when it’s overwhelmed, it can’t keep up, leaving the air feeling warmer than it is.
 If you’re constantly adjusting the thermostat without relief, your system isn’t just cooling inefficiently; it’s failing to properly dehumidify your residential heating and cooling system.

-Red Flags from Your AC Unit
+Warning Signs Straight from Your AC Unit

 Your air conditioner itself will often tell you when it’s struggling.
 The most obvious sign is that it runs constantly.
 While longer cycles are normal during a heatwave, if your AC rarely shuts off on moderately humid days, it’s working overtime to manage moisture.
 This constant operation strains the system’s components, leading to premature wear and tear and higher energy bills.
 An AC fighting both heat and humidity is far less efficient, using more electricity to achieve less-than-ideal results.
 It’s a cycle that costs you money and comfort.